 Problem Area Count of Service Requests

-Education 23
+Education 30

-Architectural and Programmatic Access 6

-Abuse/Suspicious Death 5

-Home- and community-based services 5

-Housing 4

-Rehabilitation Services 4
+Rehabilitation Services 9

+Access (architectural and programmatic) 9

+Abuse/Neglect 4

+Employment 4

+Government Benefits 2

+Housing 2

-Employment 2
+Assistive Technology 2

+Guardianship 1

+Home- and Community-based Services 1

 Other 7

-Service Requests in the 1st Congressional District continue to include issues related to DRA's efforts to tackle abuse and neglect, including suspicious deaths in facilities, and tied for the third highest number of service requests in the District in FY2022.
-Mindful of our mandate to monitor for and investigate abuse and neglect despite the COVID-19 Omicron variant surge in late 2021 and early 2022, and lingering concerns about the infectiousness of other COVID-19 variants once the Omicron surge abated, DRA staff continued to monitor residential facilities, particularly the human development centers (HDCs) and psychiatric residential treatment facilities (PRTFs), by various methods.
-During the surge, we utilized monitoring methods that did not require our staff to potentially expose residents to COVID-19 or vice-versa: we collected voluminous amounts of data about these facilities from state regulatory agencies that both survey the facilities and receive incident reports from them.
-Because issues impacting youth through placement in treatment and/or detention facilities continue to be a major focus for our attorneys and advocates, much of DRA's systemic work revolved around issues identified through these surveys and incident reports.
-Later in FY2022, as the Omicron surge abated, DRA advocates did return to limited in-person monitoring, while also continuing to review and analyze facility incident reports and surveys.
-Meanwhile, the most requested service in not only the 1st District but throughout the state involves students who are not receiving critical special education services.
+Requests for services in the 4th Congressional District continue to include issues related to DRA's efforts to tackle abuse, neglect, and exploitation despite restrictions on facility monitoring in late 2021 and early 2022 imposed by the Omicron surge and lingering concerns the rest of the fiscal year about subsequent variations of COVID-19.
+Mindful of our mandate to monitor for and investigate abuse and neglect, DRA developed methods of monitoring residential facilities, particularly the human development centers (HDCs) and psychiatric residential treatment facilities (PRTFs), in ways that did not require our staff to potentially expose residents to COVID-19 or vice-versa: we collected considerable amounts of data about these facilities from state regulatory entities that both survey the facilities and receive incident reports from them.
+Because issues impacting youth through placement in treatment and/or detention facilities are a major focus of our attorneys and advocates, much of DRA's systemic work revolved around issues identified through these surveys and incident reports.
+By midsummer 2022, DRA staff did resume limited in-person monitoring of residential facilities.
+Meanwhile, the most requested service in not only the 4th District but throughout the state involves students who are not receiving needed special education services.
 DRA continues to prioritize issues involving suspension, expulsion, exclusion from school, and referral to the justice system related to a student's disabilities.

-While we understand the need for assistance with less serious education issues is significant, we do not have the resources to serve everyone who requests our help and must limit education cases to the most serious issues and cases where we might achieve a systemic impact.
-By focusing on the most consequential of cases, we are attempting to staunch the school-to-prison pipeline, recognizing not only how beneficial it is for a student when they can stay in school rather than dropping out or being routed to a juvenile placement, but also the cost benefit of providing services in a school setting versus residential placement.
-DRA also assisted clients wanting to return to work and clients needing sufficient home- and community-based supports to continue to live in the community; we have focused particularly on cases where a decrease in services authorized through the state's Medicaid managed care system threatens an individual's ability to remain in the community, which could lead to costly institutional care.
-Architectural accessibility and program access issues like effective communication during medical appointments or reasonable accommodations in post-secondary settings continue to be common complaints; problems with housing remain a focus for callers as well, even as limited resources prevent DRA from prioritizing housing issues.
+While we understand the need for assistance with less serious education issues is significant, we do not have the resources to serve everyone who requests our help and must limit education cases to the most serious issues and the cases where we might achieve a systemic impact.
+By focusing on these most serious of cases, we are attempting to staunch the school-to-prison pipeline, recognizing not only how beneficial it is when a student can remain in school rather than dropping out or being routed to a juvenile placement, but also the cost effectiveness of providing services in a school setting versus placement in a residential facility.
+Architectural accessibility and program access issues like effective communication during medical appointments or reasonable accommodations in postsecondary settings continue to be a common complaint; because of the demand and the lack of alternate resources, we are now accepting some Americans with Disabilities Act (ADA) cases.
+Rehabilitation services and employment are two other areas in which DRA receives a fair number of requests for assistance; individuals with rehabilitation services are served by our CAP, while some employment cases are accepted and others are referred to the EEOC or other potential resources.
+Individuals with assistive technology issues can be served by our PAAT grant, while people with housing issues are generally provided information and referral due to DRA's limited resources and the availability of other resources to assist with housing issues.
+DRA assisted clients needing sufficient supports to continue to live in the community, although we have received fewer requests for assistance with this issue from the 4th district than other congressional districts.
+We focus particularly on cases where a decrease in services authorized through the state's Medicaid managed care system threatens an individual's ability to remain in the community, which could lead to costly institutional care, and we hope to serve more clients with this issue from the 4th district in the future.